Burial Costs in Nevada (2026)

 How much does burial cost in Nevada?

-A traditional burial in Nevada costs approximately $8,000 for the funeral service plus $3,800 for a cemetery plot.
+A traditional burial in Nevada costs approximately $8,000 for the funeral service plus a cemetery plot that commonly falls in the $4,200 to $8,000 range in metropolitan areas.
 When you add a burial vault ($1,520), opening and closing fees ($1,900), casket ($2,400), and headstone ($1,000-$3,000), the total typically ranges from $15,220 to $21,420.
+Nevada law requires a licensed funeral director to handle disposition, and a burial permit is required before cemetery burial can proceed.

 Do I need a vault for burial in Nevada?